 Our family is African-American, and my husband and I are both educators, so our bookshelves are filled with books about every aspect of Black culture.

-Still, it was just this year, a few months before he turned 5, and right before he left preschool for kindergarten that any of those things he learned have really begun to stick.
+Still, it was just this year, a few months before he turned 5, and right before he left preschool for kindergarten that any of those things he learned really began to stick.

-I say all of this to say, don’t overwhelm your little one trying to make sure they learn everything about Black history in February.
+I say all of this to say that you don’t have to overwhelm your little one trying to make sure they learn everything about Black history in February.

 They have the entire rest of the year (and their lives) to learn.

-Now that we have that out the way, I have one more thing to point out before we get into some activities that will help you to teach your preschooler all about Black history.
+Now that we have that out the way, I have one more thing to point out before we get into some activities that will help you teach your preschooler all about Black history.

 It is so important to celebrate and appreciate the Black folks around you.